gmangonz/Object-Detection/README.md

 # How it works

 This project has helped me understand the process behind object detectors which includes: data processing, model construction and output processing.
-Below I will explain the jist of these processes as I believe to understand something, you should be able to explain it.
+Below I will explain the jist of these processes to enforce my understanding of the respective topics.

 ## Running the data preprocessing